Connect with us

 “When we speak about capitalism as all pervasive, we give it more power than we need to.
 So the invitation is how do we uplift the view, the understanding of these alternative economies and also make them more accessible for all of us to participate in them to lift them out of the global sea of capitalism and connect them.”

-Host of the Upstream Podcast, Della is a Renegade Economist who supports individuals as a Right Livelihood Coach, helping transition businesses as a post-capitalist consultant.
-Challenging mainstream economic thinking on documentaries like The Green Transition: The Problem with Green Capitalism; and The Myth of Freedom Under Capitalism, Della shows us that by thinking like a renegade economist our behaviours can start to better match our values.
+The host of the Upstream Podcast, Della is every bit the Renegade Economist, a post-capitalist consultant, who supports individuals as a Right Livelihood Coach.
+She has appeared on documentaries like The Green Transition: The Problem with Green Capitalism; and The Myth of Freedom Under Capitalism, where she makes the case for thinking like a renegade economist.

 “The frame Renegade Economist is something that I heard Kate Rayworth, founder of Donut Economics, described as.
 I really appreciated that frame and said ‘I aspire to be a Renegade Economist too’.
 But what it means to me more generally is that when we go upstream from the challenges of our time – political, economic, social, ecological, I think there are some very real challenges related to our economic system particularly relating to assumptions underlying mainstream economic thinking as well as the practices, and operating values of our current dominant economic systems.
 So to be a renegade economist is to challenge those assumptions, to critique them, and to seek and uplift systemic alternatives.”